 Keloid Removal with Surgery

 Keloids aren’t harmful to your physical health, but they can cause quite a lot of emotional distress depending on their size and location on all skin types.
-At The Keloid Plastic Surgery Center, we offer several options for eliminating and improving the appearance of keloid scars, including surgical excision, which involves carefully cutting out the overgrown scar tissue.
+At The Keloid Plastic Surgery Center, we offer several options for eliminating and improving the appearance of keloid scars.
+This includes surgical excision, which involves carefully cutting out the overgrown scar tissue.

 Keloid removal surgery is typically recommended when the keloid has grown far beyond the borders of the initial wound.
 Removal of keloids with surgery is relatively simple and can be performed using a local anesthetic for a small keloid, and general anesthesia for a large one.
 We perform surgeries for keloid treatment in our office’s fully accredited operating room, at Mt.
 Sinai Hospital, or in outpatient surgery centers.

-Surgical excision is performed to remove the unsightly scars.
+A plastic surgeon will do a surgical excision to remove the unsightly scars.
 Afterward, any extra skin that has been pulled back is cut off so that the wound may close up with a flat scar without tension.

 One problem with this modality is its high recurrence rate (chance of it coming back).
 The recurrence varies from about 50% to 95%, depending on the study that you read.
 With surgical procedures, some keloid-forming cells may remain in the area, which can lead to keloid recurrence.
-So, in order to reduce the chance of recurrence and avoid scar revision surgery, we encourage patients to undergo additional post-surgical treatments that can effectively target and eliminate keloid-forming cells in the treated area after a primary procedure.
-This combination of skin treatments for a complete resolution can include:
+So, to reduce the chance of keloid growth and avoid scar revision surgery, we encourage patients to undergo additional post-surgical treatments.
+These treatment options can effectively target and eliminate keloid-forming cells in the treated area after a primary procedure.
+The combination of skin treatments for a complete resolution can include: